+The walls in the lobby are solid construction.

 Is there adequate provision of exits (including exit Widths) for the numbers who may be present?

-Are doors on escape routes easily opened? (and are sliding or revolving doors avoided?)

-The exit door is provided with thumb turn device

-Do final exits open in the direction of escape where necessary?

-Are travel distances satisfactory? (consider single direction and more than one direction, property risk profile and occupancy characteristics)

-All flats are close to the exit door

-Are there suitable precautions for all inner rooms?

-Are escape routes separated where appropriate?

-Are corridors sub-divided where appropriate?

-NI/A

-Do escape routes lead to a place of safety?

-Are the stairs and/or lobbies provided with adequate ventilation?
+Yes K4 1 action Are doors on escape routes easily opened? (and are sliding or revolving doors avoided?)
+No The exit door requires a key to escape Open Priority Medium Due 22 Aug 2023 10:01 AM BST Cre ated by Gary Broadhurst K4 Exchange the front door key lock for a type that uses a thumb turn device internally.
+Action/Recommendation Required?
+Yes Action Priority: Medium - 3 Months K5 Do final exits open in the direction of escape where necessary?
+Yes К6 Are travel distances satisfactory? (consider single direction and more than one direction, property risk profile and occupancy characteristics) Yes К7 Are there suitable precautions for all inner rooms?
+N/A K8 Are escape routes separated where appropriate?
+N/A К9 Are corridors sub-divided where appropriate?
+N/A K10 Do escape routes lead to a place of safety?
+Yes K11 Are the stairs and/or lobbies provided with adequate N/A ventilation?
 (If considered satisfactory, please state provision)

-Windows on the stairs can be opened